2ne8/2ne8.github.io/projects.md

 title: Projects
 ---

-#### A catalog of projects completed over undergraduate/graduate coursework and professional career, including those that are unpublishable due to academic honor code, NDA, or other agreements
+#### A catalog of projects completed over graduate coursework and professional career, including those that are unpublishable due to academic honor code, NDA, or other agreements
 <div class="w-100" style="padding:10px;"><hr></div>
 <div class="container-fluid row">